Defences of Porto da Barra – Forts of Santa Maria and São Diogo

 Mapa da localização dos Fortes de Salvador da Bahia

-The first pronouncement against them comes from Bernardo Vieira Ravasco, who considers “they are of no use whatsoever […]”.
+The first criticism came from Bernardo Vieira Ravasco, who considered them to be “of no use whatsoever […]”.

-A little further on, the famous unpublished report attributed to Captain Engineer Antônio Correia Pinto, dating from around 1671, gives interesting information, including on the person responsible for the construction, a subject of controversy among historians:
+A more detailed account, attributed to Captain Engineer Antônio Correia Pinto around 1671, provides revealing information, including about the person responsible for their construction, a controversial topic among historians:

-“The Fortes Santa Maria and São Diogo are of stone and lime: both founded Diogo Luís de Oliveira, being Governor and Captain General of this state, at the ends of a beach that is at the mouth of the bar; from where the Dutch, and D. Fradique de Tolledo will launch the people, who surrendered, and restored this square, both are dismantled […]”.
+Fortes Santa Maria and São Diogo are made of stone and lime: both were founded by Diogo Luís de Oliveira, then Governor and Captain General of this state, at the ends of a beach located at the mouth of the bay; from where the Dutch and D. Fradique de Tolledo drove out the troops that surrendered and restored this fort.
+Both are dismantled […]”.

-This means that the author found some use for the forts.
+This account suggests that the author saw some usefulness in the forts.

-Military Engineer Miguel Pereira da Costa, in 1710, did not consider them to be much good, especially the Forte de São Diogo.
+On the other hand, Military Engineer Miguel Pereira da Costa, in 1710, did not hold them in high regard, especially the Fort de São Diogo.

 Defences of the Barra da Baía de Todos os Santos